 How to report acts of misconduct?

-Under the UNMIL Code of Conduct, all UN personnel have the duty to report any allegations of misconduct that they either suspect or become aware of.
+Staff Rule 1.2 (c) provides inter alia that “Staff members have the duty to report any breach of the Organization’s regulations and rules to the officials whose responsibility it is to take appropriate action and to cooperate with duly authorized audits and investigations.”
+In addition, UNMIL Code of Conduct reminds all UN personnel of their duty to report any allegations of misconduct that they either suspect or become aware of.
 Complaints may be made to the Conduct and Discipline Team by:

 Phone: 1 212 963 9926/7 Ext: 6262 or (231 77031 6262) (24 hours a day)